ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 2. Keyboard Visualizer(Q 4.4):
 The light intensity is detected via the color sensor channel 'c' in the *RP2040* board.
 The Adafruit QT Py2040 is connected with APDS9960.
 My visualizer provides a cool indicator of the light intensity of the surroundings.

+The parameter integration time is set to be 16, and at this case the brightness value's level range for APDS9960 can be obtained as:
+1025*16 = 16400.

 **Rule for the change**:
     1. If the light intensity is higher than the previous one, *RP2040* will type a 'o' on the screen.
     2. If the light intensity is lower than the previous one, *RP2040* will conduct backspace operation and delete the corresponding character on the screen.